LIMUNIMI/NITHphoneWrapper/README.md

 1. **Open the app** on your Android device
 2. **Note your device IP**: Displayed at top as "My IP: X.X.X.X"
-3. **Ensure WiFi connection**: Both phone and HeadBower receiver must be on the same network
+3. **Ensure WiFi connection**: Both phone and the receiver must be on the same network

-### Step 2: Configure Receiver Settings
+### Step 2: Connect to Receiver

-Enter the HeadBower receiver details:
+There are **two ways** to connect NITHphoneWrapper to a NITH-compatible receiver:

+#### Option A: Automatic Connection (Recommended if supported by the receiver)

+1. Ensure your receiver is running and listening on the network
+2. Tap **"Find Receivers"** button in the app
+3. The app will broadcast your phone's IP address on the network
+4. NITH-compatible receivers listening on the standard NITH port (21103) will automatically receive:
+   - Your phone's IP address
+   - Your listening port number
+5. The receiver can then configure itself to receive data from your phone

+#### Option B: Manual Configuration

+If automatic discovery doesn't work or you need custom settings, manually enter the connection details:

-- **Target IP Address**: The IP address of your HeadBower receiver PC
+- **Target IP Address**: The IP address of your receiver PC (a NITH-compatible receiver, e.g., one implementing the [NITHlibrary](https://github.com/LIMUNIMI/NITHlibrary))
-- **Target Port**: The port HeadBower is listening on (default: 20103)
+- **Target Port**: The port the receiver is listening on (default: **20103** - standard NITH data port, can be changed if needed)
-- **Listen Port**: This phone's listening port for vibration feedback (default: 21103)
+- **Listen Port**: This phone's listening port for vibration feedback (default: **21103** - standard NITH discovery port, can be changed if needed)

-**Example:**
+**Example manual configuration:**
 ```
 Target IP: 192.168.1.100
 Target Port: 20103
 Listen Port: 21103
 ```

-### Step 3: Find Receivers (Optional)

-1. Tap **"Find Receivers"** to broadcast your IP on the network
-2. HeadBower receivers listening on port 21103 will receive:
-   - Your phone's IP address
-   - Your listening port number
+**Note**: Ports 20103 and 21103 are the standard ports defined by the NITH library specification, but you can customize them if your setup requires different ports.

-### Step 4: Start Tracking
+### Step 3: Start Tracking

 1. **Calibrate Mounting Orientation**:
    - Move your head to see current pitch/roll values